-This game is about the adventure of little demon guiding the 3 members of one family who died in sorrow and regrets to the afterlife.
-Through out 3 stages of this game, players will go through every levels of family tragedy as well as experience every extreme scars till dead-end of that family.
-Lights out’s idea is inspired by a real tragic of a family in modern life where people are busy spinning in their rat race cycle so that they can’t have enough time for their little family.
-Lights out is created for a socially meaningful reason.
-It is not an alert to everyone but also a reminder of what your truly invaluable treasure is.
+The basic mechanic of the game: “What is not seen does not exist” – platform and obstacles not lit by light sources will not lift you or stand in your way.
+Players take control of one out of three characters, each has a unique ability, venture through various levels to solve puzzles of light and dark, further reveal the true story connecting the characters.
+They can also move the light sources to the desired location to form a path to the next level.
+In Lights Out, there is no monster, but some levels require player to be able to predict the movement of the light sources, as well as successfully maneuver according to their positions.

 With just only 69 bucks, you will experience one of the most modern 2D-technoloy-based games.
 You will be thrilled by our amazing graphic designs.
-You will be immersed in our game story and Lights out will guide you from this surprise to another bigger one.
-Our beta version has been released and tested for over 100 customers for their testimonials and interestingly over 90% of them said this is such the most addictive adventure game ever that they’ve ever played.
+You will be immersed in our game story and Lights Out will guide you from one surprise to another.
+Our beta version has been released and tested for over 100 customers for their testimonials and interestingly over 90% of them gave a positive feedback.
 Moreover, we want you to be completely satisfied.
 We want this game to bring you much more values, feelings than the money you invest.
 So we’re taking all the risk off of you with our 7-day money back guarantee, no questions ask.
 So, what are you waiting for gamers?
 Give it a shot and you’ll never have to look back.

-From Thai’s team, with love.